SantiCS26/Soccer-Game-Predictor/soccer-predictor-app/README.md

 ### `npm run build`

+Also need to run the following which were added for cache:

+### `npm install node-cache`

+### `npm install node-fetch`

+Cache lasts for 6 hours before expiring/being overwritten

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.